ignatiqq/ignatiqq/README.md

 ### 🌐 About Me
 👨‍💻 I'm actively involved in open source projects and enjoy contributing to the developer community.
-🔍 To learn more about me or discuss anything related to frontend development, feel free to drop me an email at zzzcap3@gmail.com.
+🔍 To learn more about me or discuss anything related to frontend development, feel free to drop me an email.